Yemeni crisis: Hadi makes inroads

 National reconciliation talks were held with the participation of many separatist elements, as well as the Houthis.

 Nine years after the death of Hussein Badreddin al-Houthi, the Yemeni government turned over the remains of the Houthi patriarch to his family and he was buried in northern Yemen in June 2013, with a representative of the Hadi administration in attendance.

 Hadi visited the United States, a key overseas ally, in July 2013.
 The U.S. also lifted a ban on transferring detainees from its Guantanamo Bay detention camp in Cuba to Yemen.

 Meanwhile, Saudi Arabia deported as many as 300,000 to 400,000 Yemeni migrant workers to their home country during 2013, causing an influx of poor, landless Yemenis into northern Yemen.

 Renewed clashes

 The conflict between Houthis and Salafis in Saada Governorate was renewed in October and November.
 Saada government officials accused Houthi fighters of attacking a Salafi mosque in Dammaj in an attempt to drive the Sunnis out, while the Houthis accused the Salafis of using the religious institute as a staging ground for foreign Sunni fighters.
 The government attempted to intervene to stop the fighting.

 Sectarian fighting in Al Jawf Governorate lasted throughout the year.
 Dhamar Governorate also saw clashes between the Houthis and Salafis toward the end of the year.

-Houthi rebellion (2014–15)

-In a dramatic turn of events, the rebel Houthis took broad control of northern Yemen, including the capital of Sana'a itself, in 2014.